microsoft/sample-app-aoai-chatGPT/README.md

 If you don't add an identity provider, the chat functionality of your app will be blocked to prevent unauthorized access to your resources and data.

-To remove this restriction, you can can include a `.env` file in the `frontend` folder with the following contents: `VITE_AUTH_DISABLED=True`.
+To remove this restriction, you can `AUTH_ENABLED=False` to the environment variables.
 This will disable authentication and allow anyone to access the chat functionality of your app. **This is not recommended for production apps.**

 To add further access controls, update the logic in `getUserInfoList` in `frontend/src/pages/chat/Chat.tsx`.